Iranian peoples: Paternal haplogroups

 A 2012 study by Grugni et al. analyzed the haplogroups of 15 different ethnic groups from Iran.
 They found that about 31.4% belong to J, 29.1% belong to R, 11.8% belong to G, and 9.2% belong to E. They found that Iranian ethnic groups display high haplogroup diversity, compared to other Middle Easterners.
 The authors concluded that the Iranian gene pool has been an important source for the Middle Eastern and Eurasian Y chromosome diversity, and the results suggest that there was already rather high Y chromosome diversity during the Neolithic period, placing Iranian populations in between Europeans, Middle Easterners and South Asians.

+A 2024 study by Vallini et al. stated that ancient and modern populations in the Iranian plateau have a similar genetic component to the Ancient West Eurasian lineage which stayed in the 'population hub' (WEC2).
+But they also display some ancestry from Basal Eurasians and Ancient East Eurasians via contact events starting in the Paleolithic.